virab-y-pw/ngx-translate-extract/README.md

 ## History

 This project was originally created by [Kim Biesbjerg](https://github.com/biesbjerg/ngx-translate-extract).
-Unfortunately he was unable to continue to maintain it so the Vendure team agreed to take over maintenance of a fork.
+Unfortunately he was unable to continue to maintain it so the Vendure team [agreed to take over maintenance](https://github.com/biesbjerg/ngx-translate-extract/issues/246#issuecomment-1211682548) of this fork.

 ## Install